basil-ladder/basil/rules.md

 Participants
 ============
-* Any of bot already uploaded to [SSCAIT] automatically participates if enabled.
+* Any bot already uploaded to [SSCAIT] automatically participates if enabled.
 * If you want to opt-out, just drop me a mail: [bytekeeper@mailbox.org](mailto:bytekeeper@mailbox.org).
 * If you want to participate but have not uploaded your bot to SSCAIT, drop me a mail and I'll try to add your bot.